deshartman/crelay-payments/README.md

 This is a reference implementation aimed at introducing the key concepts of Conversation Relay.
 The key here is to ensure it is a workable environment that can be used to understand the basic concepts of Conversation Relay.
 It is intentionally simple and only the minimum has been done to ensure the understanding is focussed on the core concepts.

-## Release v4.4.0
+## Release v4.4.2

-This release introduces **Direct Parameter Configuration Migration**, simplifying the architecture by migrating from file-based configuration to direct parameter passing for context and tool manifests.
-Services now receive configuration data directly as parameters, eliminating file I/O overhead and improving performance while providing greater flexibility for configuration sources.
+This release introduces **Performance Optimization Architecture** with in-memory caching and startup-only Sync operations.
+The system now uses a high-performance ContextCacheService to eliminate runtime Sync API calls and provides significant performance improvements for conversation handling.

+**Key Performance Improvements:**
+- **ContextCacheService**: In-memory caching eliminates runtime Sync API calls
+- **Startup-only Sync Operations**: TwilioSyncService now only loads defaults at startup
+- **Self-contained Context Switching**: Change-context tool performs context switching directly
+- **Reduced File Size**: Optimized intentContext.md from 31KB to 14.3KB while preserving functionality

-**✅ No Migration Required**: The system now uses direct parameter passing, eliminating the need for external configuration management systems.
+**✅ No Migration Required**: The system automatically uses the new performance architecture with backward compatibility.

 See the [CHANGELOG.md](./CHANGELOG.md) for detailed release history.